How to make speakers wireless is important if you want to stream music or other sounds from your device to your speakers wirelessly.

 Using a Receiving Unit with a Built-in Amplifier (Less Common)

 In the event that the receiving unit includes a built-in amplifier (although this is not common), the process of making the wireless speaker connections is straightforward.
-You just need to connect the wireless rear speaker wire from the receiving unit to the speakers and plug in the power for the receiver.
+You just need to pair the wireless rear speaker wire from the receiving unit to the speakers and plug in the power for the receiver.

 The Speakers Contain an Internal Amplifier

-In the case of active speakers, they come equipped with an internal amplifier that functions as a power source, so all they require is an audio input to produce sound.
+In the case of active speakers, they come equipped with an interior amplifier that functions as a power source, so all they require is an audio input to produce sound.
 This means that you don’t need an amplifier with your wireless receiver.

 Test the System!